awei01/katsu-site-source/posts/2012-01-13-its-back-sample-sale.md

 Ties: 15.00

 The sale starts January 21st and runs through February 5th.
 Make an appointment now, before all the good stuff is gone!
-Email [customerservice@9tailors.com](mailto:customerservice@9tailors.com) to setup an appointment.
+Email [{{ site.emails.customerservice }}](mailto:{{ site.emails.customerservice }}) to setup an appointment.
 As always you will be guided through the forest of samples by a Style Consultant who will help you find flattering pieces that fit you properly. **Due to the popularity of our sales appointments are necessary.**

 \*\*Please note that the sample sale is going on for our Boston location\*\*